zanetaylor/zane.im/src/content/blog/hello-blog.md

 Well, enough is enough.
 Depending on where you get your truths, it's either the best or worst time to be blogging (same as last year?), so when better to buck / embrace the trend and get this thing on the rails.

 What can you expect to see here in the future?
-Well, follow me to find out together.
+Follow me to find out together.
 I'd hate to spoil the surprise.